ocpi/ocpi/transport_and_format.md

 OCPI messages should not be queued.

-When the connection is re-established, it is up the the client of a connection to GET the current status from to server to get back in-sync.
+When the connection is re-established, it is up to the client of a connection to GET the current status from to server to get back in-sync.
 For example:
 - CDRs of the period of communication loss can be rerieved with a GET command on the CDRs module, with filters to retrieve only CDRs of the period since the last CDR was received.
 - Status of EVSEs (or Locations) can be retrieved by calling a GET on the Locations module.